 - Cut all pieces except wing front and back from fabric

 To begin with, have a read through the sewing instructions so that you have a good general understanding of how the wings are constructed.
 Reading through a pattern is always recommended (though I’m the first to admit that I don’t always do it), but it is particularly important for the T+T wing patterns because there are quite a lot of steps involved in the construction, and some of the pieces are cut differently than might be expected.
 Best to get it right the first time!

 Print and assemble the pattern pieces.
 If you’re new to Twig + Tale, you’ll find the pattern pieces at the end of the tutorial.
 Assemble pattern pages using your preferred technique (e.g. trimming and taping, glueing etc).
 New to using PDF patterns?
 We have a post on the T+T blog with some more details.

-Cut out just the elements listed on page 16 of the Wings tutorial from your fabric: straps and anchor loop, body pieces, and batting (you can rough cut the batting at this point - don’t worry about all the curvy wing edge details).
+As described in the tutorial, cut out just these elements from your fabric: straps and anchor loop, body pieces, and batting (you can rough cut the batting at this point - don’t worry about all the curvy wing edge details).

 When cutting the front and back wing pieces, remember that the main wing pieces are cut differently - fuse the interfacing to the main wing fabric before cutting!

 Interfacing often comes with specific instructions (on a plastic sheet wrapped around the bolt of interfacing), but if it doesn’t, here are some basic tips for using fusible interfacing: